fugu-chop/blog/README.md

 Also, AWS documentation quality is inconsistent.
 Sometimes it's a bit shit, quite frankly.

+#### Why fly.io?

+1. Deployment is significantly easier.
+Everything is through the CLI and connecting VMs is just easy.

+2. Documentation is well written and seems to cover things I would want to do.

+3. Product offering.
+I need a virtual machine for my app and one for Postgres. fly.io offers this (the Postgres offering is not managed, but that is fine).

+4. Still cheap!
+It should cost me about $7 a month (app will be in a US region, using a single Postgres node cluster).

 ### Future Enhancements

 1. Get a nice CI/CD pipeline going.
 I'm keen to get more exposure to Github Actions, so keen to implement these as part of deployments.

+2. Try deploy it to AWS.
+That will be an infra challenge all by itself.

-2. Creating a nice-ish frontend.
+3. Creating a nice-ish frontend.
 I don't particularly enjoy styling or visual design.
 But that might be because I am bad at both.
 It's a useful skill to have.